 Senior debt forms the foundation of nearly every real estate capital stack.
 These first-position loans are secured directly by the property itself, meaning the lender can foreclose and take ownership if the borrower defaults.
 Because senior lenders get repaid before anyone else and hold collateral, they accept the lowest returns in exchange for the lowest risk.

 Banks, credit unions, and insurance companies typically provide senior debt.
+These financial institutions offer real estate loans that are secured by the property as collateral, making them a common method for funding property purchases or developments.
 The interest rates reflect the security of the position—lower than other capital sources because the risk is lower.

 Mezzanine debt